 In this case study, we’re going to break down how we helped Maneet create a lifestyle that allowed him to drop over 50lbs in the past year and create a real, sustainable true transformation.

-Maneet’s Comments:“I’ve always been someone who considered himself to be “really into health”.
+“I’ve always considered myself to be “really into health”.
 I’d lifted weights, was eating ‘healthy foods’, but I was never getting the results I wanted.
 It was a frustrating process.
 I soon learned that the problem was that I had no direction and accountability.
 When I came across RNT, I sampled their training content and read some of the articles.
 The more I learned, the more I got hooked, and after a few weeks of following along, I decided to get some accountability.
 I was too forgiving of myself.
 If I messed up, I would tell myself I’ll make a better decision next time.
-I needed structure and an expert to answer to.
+I needed structure and experts to answer to.
 At the same time, I needed flexibility, and for this to fit with my lifestyle.”

 At a starting bodyweight of 185lbs with a body fat percentage in the mid to high 20s, Maneet had work to do.